mhvuze/Elite/README.md

 Plan is to make a Release as well so people don't have to build all this things but you can still do it.
 Copyright is to the companies responsible for the applications, libraries etc and in no way I claim otherwise.

-# ORIGINAL README AS FOLLOWS:
+# SAQNEO ORIGINAL README AS FOLLOWS:

 ## Elite